 The following brief description of the Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan (the "Plan") is provided for general information purposes only.
 Participants should refer to the Plan agreement for more complete information.
 Participants in the Plan include certain employees of Sirius International Holding Company, Inc. and subsidiaries ("Sirius International Holding"), and a limited number of employees domiciled in the United States of America of Sirius International Insurance Group, Ltd. ("Sirius International").
 Sirius International Holding and Sirius International are collectively referred to as "the Company".
-The Company is an indirectly owned subsidiary of White Mountains Insurance Group, Ltd. ("White Mountains").
+The Company was an indirectly owned subsidiary of White Mountains Insurance Group, Ltd. ("White Mountains") prior to being sold to CM International Holding Pte.
+Ltd. ("CMIH") on April 18, 2016.
+(See Note 7.)

 The Plan is a defined contribution plan subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Employees may elect to defer up to 100% of their base salary up to an annual maximum of \$17,500 in 2014 and 2013.
-Participants age 50 by the end of calendar year are also allowed to make catch-up contributions of \$5,500 in 2014 and 2013.
+Employees may elect to defer up to 100% of their base salary up to an annual maximum of \$18,000 and \$17,500 in 2015 and 2014, respectively.
+Participants age 50 by the end of calendar year are also allowed to make catch-up contributions of \$6,000 and \$5,500 in 2015 and 2014, respectively.

 The Plan includes a discretionary profit sharing contribution ("PSC") based on Company performance, year-end true-up of Company matching 401(k) funds, a Roth 401(k) contribution option, automatic enrollment of newly eligible employees, and an automatic contribution increase feature.
-During 2014 and 2013, there were no new features added to the Plan.
+During 2015 and 2014, there were no new features added to the Plan.